sgonzalez/SwiftCMA/README.md

 * Eigendecomposition of matrices to get eigenvalues and an eigenbasis
 * Covariance matrix wrapper

-### Unit Tests
+### Tests

-Testing is great, so we have some unit tests as part of the Xcode project!
-More tests would be great, right now the tests just cover the linear algebra APIs.
+Testing is great, so we have some unit and integration tests as part of the package!
+More tests would be great, right now the tests mostly just cover the linear algebra APIs.

 ### Built-in Objective Functions